-A referendum is a nationwide vote on a single question or issue.
+Referenda are a nationwide vote.
 Everyone who is enrolled can vote in a referendum.
 Groups, individuals, or political parties may also put out information about the issue, trying to convince people to vote one way or another, but there are strict limits on how much money anyone is allowed to spend on advertising.
 That stops individuals or groups with plenty of money using lots of advertising to convince people of their own opinion.

-Some referendums are held as part of a general election and some are done by a postal vote.
-In a postal vote, voting forms are posted to each registered voter.
+For most referenda, voting forms are posted to each registered voter.
 As a voter, you can take your time to consider the information given and do your own research.
-However the vote is held, when you've made your decision, you tick the box for the option you choose on your voting paper.
-If you're voting in a general election, you place your voting paper in the ballot box.
-If it's a postal referendum, you'll need to post it back before the voting closes.
+When you've made your decision, you tick the box saying whether you agree or disagree with the question, and send the form back before the voting deadline.